Sam Correia

 Queer Tarot Part II

-Another interesting facet about tarot reading that takes place not in person, not in the time space together, is that it kind of becomes a story.
+Another interesting facet of tarot readings is that it becomes a story.

 Queer Tarot Part I